flowgrow/scss-library/README.md

 # SCSS-Library

 Contributors: sebaxtian
 Tags: SASS, compiler, SCSS
 Requires at least: 4.4
 Tested up to: 5.2.2
 Stable tag: trunk
 Requires PHP: 5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Agrega soporte para usar archivos de estilo SCSS con wp_enqueue_style.
+Add support for using SCSS style files with wp\_enqueue\_style.

 ## Description

-Este plugin permite usar arhivos SCSS directamente en `wp_enqueue_style`.
-Tan solo agregue el archivo a la lista de estilos y el plugin se encargará de compilarlo cuando sea necesario.
+This plugin allows you to use SCSS files directly in **wp\_enqueue\_style**.
+Just add the file to the list of styles and the plugin will compile it when necessary.

-La base de este plugin está fuertemente influenciada por el código de [WP-SCSS](https://wordpress.org/plugins/wp-scss/) y extrae algunas ideas de [Sassify](https://wordpress.org/plugins/sassify/).
-El objetivo es mantener el plugin actualizado con la versión más reciente de [scssphp](https://packagist.org/packages/scssphp/scssphp), eliminar las opciones de configuración desde la interfaz gráfica y usar las capacidades phpcss para crear los archivos de depuración.
+The base of this plugin is strongly influenced by the [WP-SCSS](https://wordpress.org/plugins/wp-scss/) code of and extracts some ideas from [Sassify](https://wordpress.org/plugins/sassify/).
+The goal is to keep the plugin updated with the latest version of [scssphp](https://packagist.org/packages/scssphp/scssphp), remove configuration options from the graphical interface, and use the **scssphp** capabilities to create debug files.

-Este plugin no está pensado para ser instalado por un usuario convencional, sino para ser requerido por plantillas o plugins que deseen incluir archivos de estilo scss y por lo tanto se espera que la configuración se haga en el código.
+This plugin is not intended to be installed by a conventional user, but to be required by templates or plugins that wish to include **SCSS** style files and therefore the configuration is expected to be done in the code.

 ## Installation